MRK-yin/Rayan-Mohammad-process-instructor-draft/README.md

-# The Path to a Back-End Engineering Role: A Roadmap for Applied Computing and Computer Science Students
+# Guide to land a Back-End Engineering Role: A Roadmap for Applied Computing and Computer Science Students

 **Prepared for:** Husky student pursuing a job as a Back-End Developer